Xcore Nutrition 100% Whey Hydro Isolate Sport Series Supplement Review

 It is very similar to the price presented by Optimum Nutrition in its famous supplement Whey Gold Standard, considered of quality but expensive.

 If you really want to buy a Whey Isolate, you have both Real Whey Isolate and Impact Whey Isolate two alternatives of much better quality, and as if that were not enough, cheaper.

-Creatine Monohydrate is probably the most effective supplement to increase muscle mass, and if that's what you're looking for, it's an excellent bet to include in your supplement.
+Creatine Monohydrate is probably the most effective supplement to increase muscle mass, and if that is what you are looking for, it is an excellent bet to include in your supplementation.

 The problem is that it is not a complete protein, and when it is included in protein supplements, it can transform a 70% Whey into 90%, or other values.

 For creatine supplements the ideal is to buy a creatine supplement, not a protein with creatine.
 (You know everything about Creatine in our guide here.)